router-protocol/router-chain-docs/docs/develop/asset-transfer/nitro/migrating-from-voyager-to-nitro.md

         'amount': '10000000', // 10 USDC (USDC token contract on Polygon has 6 decimal places) 'fromTokenChainId': 137, // Polygon
         'toTokenChainId': 250, // Fantom
-        'widgetId': 24, // get your unique wdiget id by contacting us on Telegram }
+        'partnerId': 24, // get your unique partner id by contacting us on Telegram }
 ```